T & R Boote

 • In 1865 the company started to produced unglazed pavement tiles.
 They took out a patent for 'Process for inlaying encaustic tiles with clay dust'.

-• By 1888 the production of decorated wear had stopped and production concentrated on white ironstone for the American market.
+• The production of decorated wear was reduced and production increasingly concentrated on white ironstone for the American market.

 • In 1906 production concentrated on tile manufacture.